Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

 Your liability coverages – property damage and bodily injury – protect you when someone files a claim against you for an accident you caused.

-So, you can file a claim against your collision coverage for any damages your own car sustains.
-Still, the other driver in an accident you caused would file a claim against you that would be covered by your liability insurance.
+So, you can file a claim against your collision coverage for any damages your car sustains.
+Still, the other driver in an accident you caused would file a claim against you that your liability insurance would cover.

 Collision also differs from property damage coverage because it comes with a deductible.
 A deductible is an amount you must pay out of pocket before your insurance benefits kick in.